michel1991/ocp-java-11/advancedDesign/README.md

 All methods are capable of throwing unchecked exceptions, so option A is correct.
 Runnable and Callable statements both do not take any arguments, so option B is incorrect.
 Only Callable is capable of throwing checked exceptions, so option C is also correct.
 Both Runnable and Callable are functional interfaces that can be implemented with a lambda expression, so option D is also correct.
 Finally, Runnable returns void and Callable returns a generic type, making option F correct and making options E and G incorrect.

-### Which of the following are legal commands to run a modular program?
-(Choose all that apply.)
-*  A. java -p x -m x/x
-*  B. java -p x-x -m x/x
-*  C. java -p x -m x-x/x
-*  D. java -p x -m x/x-x
-*  E. java -p x -m x.x
-*  F. java -p x.x -m x.x
-*  G. None of the above

-The -p specifies the module path.
-This is just a directory, so all of the options have a legal module path.
-The -m specifies the module, which has two parts separated by a slash.
-Options E and F are incorrect since there is no slash.
-The first part is the module name.
-It is separated by periods (.) rather than dashes (-), making option C incorrect.
-The second part is the package and class name, again separated by periods.
-The package and class names must be legal Java identifiers.
-Dashes (-) are not allowed, ruling out option D. This leaves options A and B as the correct answers.

 ### Which of the following is true about a concrete class?
 (Choose all that apply.)
 * A. A concrete class can be declared as abstract.